NetApp announces iSCSI bundles

 NetApp also announced that it has installed its newest operating system, Data OnTap GX, at several customer sites.
 Data OnTap GX, which has not yet been announced for general availability, includes intellectual property acquired with Spinnaker Networks.
 Data OnTap GX customer installations include companies in energy, engineering and entertainment.
 NetApp also demonstrated its new software system at its annual Analyst Day, held in San Francisco.

-According to NetApp, the beta users of OnTap GX were still under nondisclosure agreement
+According to NetApp, the beta users of OnTap GX were still under nondisclosure agreement and would not be available to speak publicly about the new OS.

 "Given the amount of media interest around GX, NetApp wanted to make sure we informed the press community about what stage we are at in the launching of the product and inform them that we are taking the appropriates steps in making sure our product is ready for primetime," explained NetApp spokesperson Tiffany Curci.
 "Plus NetApp wanted to use this opportunity to confirm reports of customer installations."